Gilles Babinet: French National Digital Council

 In June 2018, Gilles Babinet was re-appointed as member of the French National Digital Council.
 On July 5, he was appointed vice-President, under the presidency of Salwa Toko.

 In February 2021, he was appointed as co-president of the French National Digital Council with Mrs Françoise Mercadal-Delasalles.

 Institut Montaigne

-Babinet also participates in some of the Institut Montaigne's studies :
+Babinet also participated in some of the Institut Montaigne's studies :